TalariaSoftware/ncmanager-help/committees/directives.md

 > Create a budget and plan for the Neighborhood Council's annual holiday party to be held in December of this year.

 [^direction]:
     This is described in Article VII of the NC bylaws.
-Example text: "The creation, direction, intent, and guidelines of all Standing and Ad Hoc Committees will be decided by official action."
+For example, "The creation, direction, intent, and guidelines of all Standing and Ad Hoc Committees will be decided by official action."